quanghoan/global-temperature/README.md

 II.
 A description of data

-The data set is downloaded from the NASA Official Climate Change website ​ Link here .
+The data set is downloaded from the NASA Official Climate Change website [here][https://climate.nasa.gov/system/internal_resources/details/original/647_Global_Temperature_Data_File.txt]. .
 The data set combines average temperature of land and ocean. ​ Temperature densities from globally distributed data during the 1880 to 2017 period are treated as a time series of functional observations that change over time.